kellechung/popularmovieStage1/README.md

 # popularmovieStage1

 NOTE:
 Before running the app, make sure to add moviedb api key to string.xml file.
-API is obtained through request.
+API is obtained through request to the website.

 This is a small android app which fetches data from movieDB.org.
 The user is presented with a list of movie poster images.
 The movie posters can be sorted by highest ratings or most popular movies.
 The user can pick a movie, get more details about the movie and watch movie trailers .